68k-fafnir/68kmla-tools/README.md

 # 68kmla-tools

-Some simple scripts I made to backup data from (the 68kmla forums)[https://68kmla.org].These tools might work on other xenforo forums.
+Some simple scripts I made to backup data from [the 68kmla forums](https://68kmla.org).These tools might work on other xenforo forums.

 To run the scripts with auth use the following syntax: